 2023 - 2025

-Design of artwork on giant projector screens in the real world.
+- Design and use of artwork on giant projector screens in the real world as public art offerings

 .............